| |

 |

-The hill where the monastery is situated is like
+is still below the monastery.
+The hill where the monastery is situated

-a white snake heading up and a black snake heading down.
-Exactly,
+is like a white snake heading up and a black snake heading down.

-the monastery is located on the ear of the black snake, which
+The monastery is located on the ear of the black snake, which symbolises

 Kagyu Order.
 "Druptop" translates as Mahasidda in